Movement

 Checkpoints

 According to UNOCHA, there are 140 checkpoints with permanent infrastructures which do not run along the Green Line.
 This includes 32 military guarded checkpoints along the Barrier, or on roads leading to Israel.
-Between January 2017 and the end of July 2018, the Israeli authorities also erected an additional 4,924 ad-hoc ‘flying’ checkpoints, or nearly 60 a week.
+The Israeli authorities also erected around 60 ad-hoc ‘flying’ checkpoints per week.
 These involve the deployment of Israeli military for several hours on a given road for the purpose of stopping and checking Palestinian drivers and vehicles, but without any permanent physical infrastructure on the ground.

 A Palestinian farmer waits at an Deir al Ghusun agricultural gate to have his ID and permit checked by the military